gee2789/gee2789.github.io/_posts/2017-04-27-making_the_jump_to_coding_bootcamps.markdown

 ---
 layout: post
-title:  "Making the Jump to Coding Bootcamps"
+title:  "Making the Jump to Coding Bootcamp"
 date:   2017-04-27 13:19:44 +0000
 ---

+<h1> Making the Jump to Coding Bootcamp <h1>

 In February of 2017, I joined the [Flatiron School](https://flatironschool.com/) along with 30 others in what would be one of the most life-changing experiences of my life.
 Through this journey, I would learn so much more than just coding.